vCodesItAll/tic-tac-toe/functionalCode.md

     // add properties to the gameState with values
     // build ui
     buildUI();

+    // initialize  click handlers
+    setupHandlers();
 }

-// Below are functions with the R&R - MVC
+// Below are functions with the R&R (role and responsibilities) - MVC

 // Model -
 function newGame(){